wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 ## Simulated scenario

 In your working directory on the cluster's front-end node there is:
-  - An executable called *myprogram* which is the program you want to run on the cluster.
+  - An executable called *myprogram*.
+This is the program you want to run on the cluster.
 This program can run on one or more nodes, each time using all the cores on each node.
 It has the following parallel speedup behavior: **It runs in $2 + 20/n$ hours when executed on $n$ nodes**